- Return on Security

 Part of the onus for writing this comes from how often I've been asked about it.

-Many VCs I speak with are experts in investing but not in cybersecurity and are looking for an orientation or a guide to making cyber make more sense.
-So I made one!
+Many VCs I speak with are experts in investing but not in cybersecurity.
+They are looking for an orientation or a guide to making cybersecurity more sensible.
+So, I made one!

-I also like the Three Strike Rule about creating content, so the timing was right.
+I also abide by the Three Strike Rule when creating content, so the timing was right.

 These worlds are fast changing, and there has been a widening disconnect between companies, industry analysts, and venture capital funding.